kevinmichaelchen/cel-typescript/README.md

 > takes about 0.7ms.
 The one-step `evaluate()` function takes roughly 2ms as it
 > performs both steps.

+## Alternatives

+I am evaluating the underlying `cel-rust` library against some of its peers in the JS/TS ecosystem here: https://github.com/kevinmichaelchen/cel-js-evaluation

 ## Architecture

 This project consists of three main components: